Introduction to ACME

 - Hard end cap with tip microphone (optional, not shown):

 - This end cap should only be used for measurements in 5 microphone mode.
-When measurements in 4 microphone mode, no end cap should be used.
+For measurements in 4 microphone mode, no end cap should be used.

-Mount the sample holder directly onto the main tube.
+Mount the sample holder directly onto the main tube as shown in the video below.
 Remember to remove the calibration tube if you have just finished calibrating.

 warning